-Top 6 Benefits to Using Rosin Extraction Technology for Processing FacilitiesSolventless extractions are simple, efficient, and safe... and in high demand.
+Top 6 Benefits to Using Rosin Extraction Technology for Processing FacilitiesSolventless extractions are simple, efficient, and safe... and increasing in demand.

 The North American legal cannabis market reportedly reached $12 billion in 2018, with the US market representing over $10 billion.
 By 2025, the global market is predicted to grow to a staggering $146.4 billion.